Affarsverken/iot-startkit/README.md

 ## Code examples

-- `quick-start` - Hello World, a minimal example of how to join a LoRaWAN network and send your first uplink package
+- `quick-start` - A minimal example of how to join a LoRaWAN network and send your first uplink package
 - `door-sensor` - Send an uplink when a door is opened or closed
 - `motion-detector` - Send an uplink when movement is detected
 - `temperature-and-humidity` - Periodically send temperature and humidity values